Numbered highways in the United States: Secondary highways

 Some states may include a secondary highway system to supplement the main one, usually for a specific purpose.
 For example, Texas established a system of farm-to-market roads to specifically improve access to rural areas.
 Nebraska has Connecting Link, Spur, and Recreation Highways to provide access to small towns and state parks.
 The Missouri supplemental route system was designed to provide access to most farm houses, schools, churches, cemeteries, and stores within the state.

 County highways

 The final administrative level in some states is the county highway.
 As the name suggests, this type of road is maintained by a county.
 County roads vary widely from well-traveled multilane highways to dirt roads into remote parts of the county.
 In Louisiana, parish roads exist in place of county highways, as counties in that state are called parishes.
 Alaska also has no counties, and all roads are maintained at the national, state or municipal level.
 In some states, such as Massachusetts, county roads are now administered by regional entities, and both Connecticut and Rhode Island have no county government and therefore no county highways.
 In New York and Ohio, each county has its own style of marker for its system of county roads, creating a wide variety of county road markers across those states.
+In some Minnesota counties, the square sign is used to denote regular county funded highways, while the standard pentagon denotes a county state aid highway, which is partially funded and maintained by the state.